SocietyForArtisticResearch/PPLeiden19/documentation.md

 # what we do not want to do

 * Replace exisiting research tools.
-* Just add a bunch of features
+* Add these things as just new features

 # Rather
-* Simplify where possible

 * Structure expressed using basic web techniques (text, hyperlinks, folders, JSON)
+* put in another way: formalize notation within the current format.
-* No 'clever' automated stuff
+* No 'clever' automated stuff (just causes bugs or frustration, we don't have budget to do that well)

 [digital notebooks report](https://openworking.wordpress.com/2018/05/21/event-report-digital-notebooks-productivity-tools-for-researchers-on-15-03-2018/) (shared by Michael Schwab)